 The 2012 Stock Incentive Plan (the "Plan") was approved by the Board on April 16, 2012 and authorized 5.5 million shares to be reserved for issuance under the Plan, with 3.85 million shares available for stock options and 1.65 million shares available for RSUs.
 Options granted under the Plan are non-qualified stock options and may be granted to employees, directors and other key persons.
 The exercise price per share for the common stock covered by this Plan shall be determined by the Board at the time of grant, but shall not be less than the fair market value, defined as the closing price of our common stock, on the date of the grant.
-The term of the stock option is granted.
+The term of the stock option grants will be established by the Board, but no stock option shall be exercisable more than ten years after the date the stock option is granted.
 The vesting period of the stock option grants will also be established by the Board at the time of grant and generally is for a three-year period.
 Upon the exercise of stock options, we issue shares from the authorized, unissued share reserve.